Category Archives: Monaco Royals

 • Louise Marie Therese Grimaldi (1705 – 1723)

-In 1692, when Antonio was serving in the French military, his wife Marie was sent to Monaco.
-Upon Antonio’s discharge from the military, Marie insisted upon returning to France.
+In 1692, while Antonio served in the French military, his wife Marie was sent to Monaco.
+When Antonio was discharged from the military, Marie insisted upon returning to France.
 She caused a great scandal when she claimed her father-in-law Louis I, Prince of Monaco made unwanted sexual advances to her.
 Whether this was true or not, Marie and Antonio returned to the French court.
 Marie and Antonio’s relationship did not improve.
 They did reconcile in 1696, when their only child, five-year-old Caterina Charlotte, Mademoiselle de Monaco, died.
 Marie’s mother and King Louis XIV insisted that Marie and Antonio reunite to provide Monaco with an heir.
 In 1697, Marie and Antonio returned to Monaco.
 For the most part, Antonio remained in Monaco for the rest of his life.
 The couple did have more children between 1697 and 1708, five daughters, but no sons, and only two of the daughters survived to adulthood.

-In 1701, upon the death of his father, Antonio became the Sovereign Prince of Monaco.
+When his father died in 1710, Antonio became the Sovereign Prince of Monaco.
 With the help of André Cardinal Destouches, a French composer and manager of the Académie Royale de Musique (the Paris Opera), Antonio brought singers, dancers, and musicians from Paris to Monaco.
 He had a large room in the Prince’s Palace in Monaco converted into a concert hall with a stage where he conducted musical programs.

 Antonio’s greatest concern was the future of the House of Grimaldi.
 Because Antonio’s only legitimate children were all daughters, the heir to the throne was his only brother François Honoré Grimaldi, a Catholic priest with the title Monsieur l’Abbé de Monaco, later Archbishop of Besançon.
 In 1715, François Honoré renounced his claims to the throne of Monaco and Antonio’s elder daughter Louise Hippolyte became his heir.
-Antonio decided, with the permission of Louis XIV, that Louise Hippolyte’s husband would take the surname Grimaldi and jointly rule Monaco with her.
+With the permission of King Louis XIV of France, Antonio decided that Louise Hippolyte’s husband would take the surname Grimaldi and jointly rule Monaco with her.
 After heated disagreements with his wife Marie and his father-in-law Louis of Lorraine, Count of Armagnac over prospective husbands for Louise Hippolyte, Antonio finally chose Jacques Goyon, Count of Matignon.
-When he later found out that his wife had manipulated his choice by having the Duchess de Lude suggest Jacques Goyon, Count of Matignon, the relationship between Marie and Antonio further worsened.
+When he later found out that his wife had manipulated his choice by having the Duchess de Lude suggest Jacques Goyon, Count of Matignon, the relationship between Marie and Antonio worsened.
 However, Louise Hippolyte and her husband replenished the House of Grimaldi.
 They had nine children and five survived to adulthood.

 Louise Hippolyte’s children, the grandchildren of Antonio, circa 1730; Credit – Wikipedia